jmgcito/virtual-keyboard/README.md

 # Virtual-Keyboard

 Interactive Virtual Keyboard.
 Design is based off of the Yamaha Pianica, 37-note Melodica.
+Check out the [Vanilla Javascript Version](https://github.com/jmgcito/virtual-keyboard-vanilla)!

 ## How to run